nicklockwood/ShapeScript/docs/1.5.10/ios/paths.md

 Paths
 ---

-A path is sequence of line segments or curves joined end-to-end.
+A path is a sequence of line segments or curves joined end-to-end.
 The points of the path can be positioned anywhere in 3D space, and the path can be open-ended or closed.

 Paths are not typically used directly as part of a 3D model (except possibly for something like a thin rope or antenna), but they can be used to define the contours of a 3D mesh (see [builders](builders.md) for details).